-1. Bible silence on a teaching neither requires nor prohibits an action.

-2. Expediency is an unrequired practice used to accomplish a clear biblical command.

-3. All New Testament examples must to be followed.

-4. Something specified is required of Christians in all cultures and societies at all time.

-5. Something not specified allows private interpretations with reasonable and responsible judgments that do not contradict other biblical teachings.
+- 1. Bible silence on a teaching neither requires nor prohibits an action. - Expediency is an unrequired practice used to accomplish a clear biblical command.
+T. F. - 3.
+All New Testament examples must to be followed. - T. F. 4.
+Something specified is required of Christians in all cultures and societies at all times.
+T. F. - 5.
+Something not specified allows private interpretations with reasonable and responsible judgments that do not contradict other biblical teachings. - T. F.